How to Plan the Shortest Route for Multiple Destinations in Google Maps

 But if you’re a professional driver using Google Maps to plan a route with multiple destinations, there are two things to keep in mind:

 - Google Maps limits the number of stops you can add to your trip.

-If you’re using Google Maps to get driving directions to run personal errands or plan a short road trip, you can make it work for you with minimal headaches (we’ll show you how in the next section).
+If you’re using Google Maps for driving directions to run personal errands or plan a short road trip, you can make it work for you with minimal headaches (more on this in the next section).

 If you want to find the best route for multiple stops on the Google Maps app without using any extra route optimization software, here’s what you have to do:

 Remember that you can’t put in more than ten stops at a time.

 For example, let’s say you want your route to end back at your starting point.
 This means you must also use your starting point as your final destination (or endpoint), leaving only nine stops for your route.

 Here’s the workaround if you have more than ten stops: Put in ten stops, and then at your tenth stop, add ten more.

 And so on, until your route is finished.